lightstep/opentelemetry-examples/collector/nginx-ingresscontroller/README.md

 ---

-## Running this Example
+# Monitoring NGINX Ingress Controller

-The NGINX Ingress Controller Operator is a Helm based operator created with the [Operator Framework](https://sdk.operatorframework.io/).
+This example demonstrates monitoring the NGINX Ingress Controller via the Prometheus metrics endpoint with the OTEL Collector.
+The example configuration deploys the NGINX Ingress Controller and the OTEL Collector via their Kubernetes operators, each of which we deploy using helm charts.

 ### Prerequisites